littleblacksheep/CSV/README.md

 For development we used Ubuntu 18.04 with anaconda (pytorch version 1.9 and CUDA version 10.2).

 In case you desire to generate data on your own, please visit https://github.com/christophmschaefer/miluphcuda.
-We provide our used material and parameter files in `SPH/miluphcuda/`.
+We provide our used parameter file in `SPH/miluphcuda/parameter.h`.

 In case of questions please contact <winter@ml.jku.at> (Philip Winter).